 I suppose there are still people around here and there who complain about the creeping secularism of the Holidays and who in consequence admonish others to “keep Christ in Christmas”.
 I well remember such exhortations from the time of my childhood, growing up in Wichita, KS.
 Such hortatory rituals were often accompanied by carols, religious services, and – I would argue, curiously enough – by a reading of Charles Dickens’ perennial A Christmas Carol.
 I say “curiously enough” because I have just finished reading Carol for the few-hundredth time and for the first time, I noticed the absence of Christ in Carol, except in a very "thin", allusive sense.
 Carol without Christ, or with Christ in the background of the background, is a much more universal, even “archetypal”, story of the awakening of a man’s conscience through the awakening of his consciousness.
 Separating Christ from Dickens’s classic narrative results in a story remarkably like that of the Buddha under the bo tree, of the farmer in the Ten Ox-Herding Pictures, the story St. Paul tells of kenosis in Philippians 2:7, of what happened to Thomas Merton on a street corner in Louisville, KY, in 1958.
 Carol even shares many of the semiotic motifs of those other stories, not as specifically Christian conventions, but as universal narrative patterns.

 Perhaps the most obvious “trans-Christian” motif is the pattern of kenosis: the down-then-up archetype St. Paul uses to describe Christ’s Incarnation and Resurrection in Philippians chap.
-2. This corresponds to the Buddha’s grim discovery of the universality of suffering, followed by his enlightenment; to Muhammad’s time in the darkness of the Cave of Hira, where he received the Qur’an, followed by his return to Mecca and the proclamation of Allah's message; the impoverishment of a beggar, as the lifestyle Hindu mystics are expected to assume as part of their quest for moksha; etc., etc., etc. (The down-and-up pattern of kenosis can also be an inward-and-outward pattern, something Elizabeth O’Connor writes of movingly in Journey Inward, Journey Outward.)
+2. (In fact, and at the deepest level, "The way up and the way down are one and the same," as Heracleitus said at the very beginning of Western philosophy.)
+This corresponds to the Buddha’s grim discovery of the universality of suffering, followed by his enlightenment; to Muhammad’s time in the darkness of the Cave of Hira, where he received the Qur’an, followed by his return to Mecca and the proclamation of Allah's message; the impoverishment of a beggar, as the lifestyle Hindu mystics are expected to assume as part of their quest for moksha; etc., etc., etc. (The down-and-up pattern of kenosis can also be an inward-and-outward pattern, something Elizabeth O’Connor writes of movingly in Journey Inward, Journey Outward.)
 I believe the fairest way to read Carol is to read it so that the story of Christ becomes, not unique and therefore historically abnormal, but as a part of the archetypal pageant of spiritual individuation of which all great religions and their Teachers partake.

 Like all such journeys, the kenotic descent begins with death, literal or figurative.
 Carol begins with a literal death: “Marley was dead: to begin with.
 There is no doubt whatever about that. … Old Marley was as dead as a door nail”.
 Gautama Siddhartha’s journey to enlightenment was initiated, among other causes, by his encounter with a cadaver.
 My father-in-law’s funeral was another such occasion.
 Scrooge becomes sensitized to the death involved in the experience of kenosis by being forced to contemplate the kenotic experience of others, courtesy of all his ghostly preceptors, beginning when Jacob Marley’s shade shares with Scrooge the vision of revenant spirits who yearn to change others' circumstances that, because of the intervention of death, it is now too late for the dead to alter.
 Hence his experience of Marley’s death.
 Hence later, also, Scrooge’s tremulous question to the Ghost of Christmas Present: “’Spirit … tell me if Tiny Tim will live.’
 ‘I see a vacant seat … in the poor chimney-corner, and a crutch without an owner, carefully preserved … “ Of course, the climactic moment is Scrooge’s prevenient experience of his own mortality under the tutelage of the Ghost of Christmas Future.
 “Scrooge crept toward [the headstone], trembling as he went, and … read upon the stone of the neglected grave his own name, Ebenezer Scrooge”.
 Virtually all religious traditions insist, in different ways and speaking different dialects, that all being is being-toward-Death, and the first step in the individuation of anyone, Christian or non-, is to squarely face this brute fact.